 To make draining the receiver most effective in ridding your compressed air system of water, the cooler the air is in the compressor tank, the more water will drop out of the compressed air in that tank.
 This is water which you can eliminate from your system by opening the drain manually or let the your auto-drain void from the tank as it cycles.
 This is water that will not get to your air tools or air valves and cylinders.

 Consider adding a larger receiver as a passive air cooler.
-The larger tank does mean that your compressor will run longer to fill the added air space, yet it will also mean that compressed air will have more “dwell time” in the receiver allowing the air to cool naturally and naturally de-water.
+The larger tank does however mean that your compressor will run longer to fill the added air space, yet it will also mean that compressed air will have more “dwell time” in the receiver allowing the air to cool naturally and naturally de-water.
 If the air can cool enough to reach it’s dew point it will condense into free water which can be drained right at the receiver.

 If you’ve high demand on your compressor, consider adding a second receiver tank plumbed quite a distance from the first, to allow the air to cool naturally as it flows to the second tank.